 5. Provide valuable resources

-There is an abundance of separation/divorce information available.
+There is a lot of separation and divorce information available.
 We select and organize for you what we believe will be the most helpful.
-You will receive a reference binder, checklists, and literature to support you as you move through his process.
+You will receive a reference binder, checklists, and literature to support you as you move through this process.

 6. Help you start your resolution plan

 Most people find it helpful to have a plan.
-Through the Assessment process, we’ll help you start to think about your goals and how to best reach your desired resolution.
+Through the Assessment process, we will help you start to think about your goals and how to best reach your desired resolution.